-Belfast born Kathryn Ferguson is an award-winning Film Director, Selfridges Resident Film Director & Fashion Film Research Fellow at London College of Fashion, currently living and working in London.
+Belfast born Kathryn Ferguson is an award-winning Film Director, Creative Consultant & Film Research Fellow at London College of Fashion, currently living and working in London.

 She has made many films for fashion designers, international brands and musicians including Chloé, Amnesty International, Selfridges, Vogue, Air France, Dev Hynes & Neneh Cherry, Nike, Sinead O’Connor, Sony, Lady Gaga and SHOWstudio.
 Kathryn creatively re-imagines storytelling by stretching the conventions of cinéma vérité.
 Her work is focused around creating